dolag233/Dolag-Houdini-Toolset/README.md

 ## Roadmap

 - [ ] Support for saving user settings
-- [ ] Support for copying recursive reference nodes
+- [ ] Support for copying recursive reference nodes (for SubNetwork)
 - [ ] Support for quick parameter reference copying
+- [x] Support for recursively finding and synchronizing unlocked nodes